dmshafi/fb-sticky-nav/README.md

 Facebook-sticky-nav
 ===================

-A chrome extension to pin the left navigation column of facebook
+A chrome extension to pin the left navigation column of facebook.
+The extension pins the left side navigation menu of facebook so that it always remains in focus.
+In addition it adds a scrollbar for navigating through the menu.

 -----------------